iaincollins/icarus/resources/notes/development-notes.md

 # Development notes

-Some of the features and improvements currently being worked on.
+Some of the features and improvements currently being worked on:

 * Add ability to pin Materials and Blueprints
 * Blueprint names do not match names show in game